fastMI: a fast and consistent copula-based estimator of mutual information: Simulation Experiments

 \subsection{Computation time}

-Since nonparametrically estimating MI is a computationally intensive method, we compare run times of both \texttt{fastMI} and JMI for various sample sizes for bivariate data.
-We report the mean and standard deviation of run time in \pref{tab:table1}.
-Of note, for smaller sample sizes, JMI is faster and has a lower run time than fastMI; in contrast, as sample size increases, \texttt{fastMI} becomes fast with run times being many fold smaller than JMI.
+Since nonparametrically estimating $MI$ is a computationally intensive method, we compare run times of $ECMI$, $JMI$ and \texttt{fastMI} for various sample sizes for bivariate data.
+We report the mean and standard deviation of run time (in seconds) in \pref{tab:table10}.
+Of note, for smaller sample sizes, $JMI$ is fastest; in contrast, as sample size increases, \texttt{fastMI} becomes fast with run times being many fold smaller than both $ECMI$ and $JMI$.
 This improvement in run time establishes \texttt{fastMI} as an attractive method for studying association in practice, because it is the case of large sample size that matters in real-world computations.

-\section{Real data analysis}
+\section{Real Data Analysis}

-As an application of our method to real data, we study the dependence between $X$ = “death rate” and $Y$ = “birth rate” in 229 countries and territories around the world in the first trimester of 2020 \cite{Geenens_2020}. $(X, Y)$ denote the number of deaths and births per year per 1000 individuals in the country. \pref{fig:figure3} presents a scatterplot of this data, with each point on the plot corresponding to a country.
-For ease of exposition, we have stratified countries by the continent they belong to.
-Note that we have clubbed North and South America together.
-We may, indeed, expect a rather strong association between these two variables.
-However, this relationship is complex, with the cloud of points showing a clear C-shape.
+To illustrate an application of our method in practice, we re-analyse the dependence between $X$ = `death rate' and $Y$ = `birth rate' in 229 countries and territories around the world in the first trimester of 2020 \cite{Geenens_2020}.
+This dependence was previously found in \cite{Geenens_2020} to be complex with a departure from linearity and monotonicity. $(X, Y)$ denote the number of deaths and births per year per 1000 individuals in the country. \pref{fig:figure3} presents a scatterplot of the data $(X_i, Y_i)$ denoting the number of deaths and births per year per 1000 individuals in the $i$th country, indicated by one point on the plot.
+It demonstrates an interesting `C' shape.
+For ease of exposition, we stratified countries by the continent they belong to, marked by different symbols in the figure.
+Note that we clubbed North American and South American countries together in \pref{fig:figure3}; this clustering has no role to play in our analysis and is used only for ease of visualization.
+We may, indeed by simple data visualization, expect a strong association between these two variables whose data points are not randomly distributed but show a clear C-shape.

-A closer investigation by \cite{Geenens_2020} reveals the presence of two possible and opposite effects.
-First, an “decreasing” effect, from “moderate” birth rate to “low” birth rate as death rate increases, for the industrialized countries (mostly Europe, Oceania and the Americas); and second, an “increasing” effect, from “moderate” birth rate to “high” birth rate as death rate increases, mostly for African nations.
-The trend is more pronounced for the decreasing effect, while the increasing effect is more diffused.
+A closer investigation by \cite{Geenens_2020} reveals the presence of two possible and opposite relationship patterns.
+First, it shows an `decreasing' trend from `moderate' birth rate to `low' birth rate as death rate increases, for the industrialized countries (mostly Europe, Oceania and the Americas).
+Second, an `increasing' trend is present from `moderate' birth rate to `high' birth rate as death rate increases, mostly for African nations.
+The downward trend is more pronounced, while the increasing trend is more diffused.